RogersLabGroup/NetCIS/pseudo_code.md

 - cutadapt to trim adapter and SB tags
 - map reads to reference with bowtie2
-- output as bam files
+- output as bam filesg
 - change bam files to bed files, one insertion site per line?
 How to do this
 - strand orientation of insertions
   - positive strand